Report issues, get support and leave feedback in this XDA forums thread.

 as shown in the right screenshot.

-This "Super" Media Server lists all your Media Servers on your remote LAN for which the setting "Make this Media Server available in BubbleUPnP for Android and foobar2000 for Internet access"
+This "Super" Media Server lists all your Media Servers on your remote LAN for which the setting "Make this Media Server available in Android BubbleUPnP and foobar2000 for Internet access"

 is enabled in BubbleUPnP Server (in the Media Servers tab).